NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsP.clean.rst

 **NOTE 2**

-Some versions of the Toolkit II manual get the copyright symbol ('�') mixed up with the address symbol ('@').
+Some versions of the Toolkit II manual get the copyright symbol ('©') mixed up with the 'at' symbol ('@').
 The latter has no special meaning.

 **NOTE 3**